About "Bad_Fuses" message

 4 - Start the AVRDUDESS software

-5 - In field 1, chose the programmer used : arduino_as_isp if you use an arduino ISP programmer
+5 - In field 1, choose the programmer used : arduino_as_isp if you use an arduino ISP programmer

 6 - In field 2, choose from the drop-down list the processor used by the controller: ATmega328P (not to be confused with 328PB)